molecularmodelinglab/molecularmodelinglab.github.io/_members/damilola.md

 ---

 Count me in for anything on making sense out of raw data.
-I'm Nigerian, ofcourse I love jollof rice and plantain.
+I'm Nigerian, of course I love jollof rice and plantain.